Peer Review Guidelines

 Write a Peer Review

 Start Writing Your Review.
 Use the text box on the Peer Reviews tab.
 Organize your review using the provided rating boxes: Overall Rating, Methods, Impact, Results, and Discussion.
-Be sure to assign a star rating for each.
+Be sure to assign a star rating for each when applicable.

 Be Professional and Constructive.
 Your reviews are visible to everyone, including the authors.
 Provide professional and constructive feedback.

-Do not summarize the preprint.
+Do not summarize the proposal/preprint.
 Authors and editors are already familiar with the content—focus your review on evaluation, not repetition.
 Highlight strengths, identify weaknesses, and provide constructive feedback that helps improve the work.

 AI in Peer Review.
 Peer reviewers may not use AI to generate or write their reviews.
 AI use on ResearchHub is limited to copy editing human-written text and must be fully disclosed.
 It’s your perspective as a scientist that makes peer review valuable, so please write in your voice.
 Make sure your review complies with our policy.